turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   can reduce the affective activation required at each node while extending a program's structural persistence, jurisdictional range, and reliable reproduction.
+  *Culture Mechanics* owns the canonical **culture propagator**: its typed cultural state, state--parameter--input--disturbance--observation distinctions, model-form neutrality, component handoffs, two-time transition operator, memory condition, quotient compatibility and equivalence-type rules, forcing regimes, non-scalar dynamic descriptors, and constitutive boundaries.
+  *Epistemic Agency under Mechanical Solidarity* owns the person--field
+  projection: reciprocal signal and expectation loops, locally represented and time-indexed signed and delayed reflexive gain, correction becoming another participant's disturbance, the distinction between feedback gain and transition proximity, and bridge relations as feedback paths.
+Neither source turns a distributed transition into proof of design, equal contribution, conspiracy, intent, collective agency, or fusion.
-  The core also defines emancipation as lifting from shared concrete answers to a shared, reality-answerable generator of answers, with full capture at both levels.
+  These sources also define emancipation as lifting from shared concrete answers to a shared, reality-answerable generator of answers, with full capture at both levels.
 It distinguishes endogenous mythology formation from the prospective possibility of purposive target-guided construction at the programming level;